Miss Kamala

-Miss Kamala is a 1936 Indian Tamil language film written and directed by T. P. Rajalakshmi.
-It is based on her novel Kamalavalli.
-The film stars Rajalakshmi herself along with T. V. Sundaram, "Battling" C. S. D. Singh, V. S. Mani, T. P. Rajagopal and "Stunt" Rajoo.
+Miss Kamala is a 1936 Indian Tamil language film written, directed and produced by as well as starring T. P. Rajalakshmi.
+The screenplay is based on her novel Kamalavalli.
+The film also stars T. V. Sundaram, "Battling" C. S. D. Singh, V. S. Mani, T. P. Rajagopal and "Stunt" Rajoo.
 Miss Kamala was the first Tamil feature film to be directed by a woman film director.
 The film made Rajalakshmi the first female director in South India and the second in India.
-In addition to producing and directing the film, she wrote, edited and composed the music for the film.
+In addition to producing and directing the film, she also wrote, edited and composed the music for the film.
 No print of the film is known to have survived, making it a lost film.

 Plot

 Kamala and Kannappan are lovers.
 Kamala's parents do not approve of their relationship, and force Kamala to marry a doctor instead.
 On the wedding night, Kamala reveals her relationship with Kannappan to her husband and also tells him that she was coerced into marrying him.
 On hearing this, the polite doctor understands her feelings and promises that he will try to reunite her with Kannappan.
 However, the next day, the doctor suddenly leaves the home.
 Kamala's neighbours start to feel bad about her.
 Kamala then leaves the doctor's home and goes back to live with her parents, but they cruelly refuse to accommodate her.

 A lonely Kamala starts looking to find employment to sustain herself, but she is unable to find any.
 She goes to meet Kannappan as a last resort, but he does not reciprocate her feelings and rejects her, citing that she is married to another man.
 Frustrated, Kamala attempts suicide but instead winds up in a car accident.
 She is rescued by a couple, who happen to be Kannappan's parents.
 They bring Kamala to their home and call for a doctor to treat her.
 The doctor happens to be her husband, who stands by his previous commitment to unite Kamala with her true love.
 Kannappan, however, becomes dejected after seeing Kamala in this condition at his home.
 After her recovery, Kamala disguises herself as a gypsy to earn money for her subsistence.
 In the process, she makes Kannappan fall in love with her.
 Kannappan then promises her that he will marry her in front of his parents.
 In the end, she reveals her identity and finally unites with Kannappan.